webpack/webpack.js.org/content/concepts/core-concepts.md

 The `output` property has [many more configurable features](../api/configuration), but lets spend some time understanding some of the most [common use cases for the `output` property](./output).

 ### Loaders
-The goal of webpack is to have all of your assets in your project **managed** or **known** by webpack.
+The goal is to have all of your assets in your project to be **webpack's** conscern and not the browser.
 (This doesn't mean that they all have to be bundled together). webpack treats [every file (.css, .html, scss, jpg, etc.) as a module](./everything-is-a-module).
-However, webpack can only treat them as _javascript modules_.
+However, webpack **only understands javascript**.

 **Loaders describes to webpack _how to treat these files as modules_ as they are added to your dependency graph.**

 At a high level, they have two purposes in your webpack config.
-1. Identify what files belong to which loader. (`test` property)
+1. Identify what files should be transformed by a certain loader. (`test` property)
-2. Transform that file so that it can be added to your dependency graph (and eventually your bundle) (`loader` property)
+2. Transform that file so that it can be added to your dependency graph (and eventually your bundle). (`loader` property)

 **webpack.config.js**
 ```